Small Group Material

 Everyone's Voice Matters: It's great if everyone can say something at the start, so that they have found their voice in the group.
 And it needs to be short and none threatening.
 You could choose one of the following questions:

-• Would rather...meet a dragon or lion?
+- Would rather...fold over the corner of a book or leave it intact?
+Meet a dragon or lion?
 A talk to a fawn (Mr Tumnus) or a hobbit?
-Sail across an ocean or go on a land adventure? (or other Inkling or theme-related 'would you rather' questions)
+Sail across an ocean or go on a land adventure? (or other Inkling or book-related 'would you rather' questions)

 Turning to God: A prayer around the themes of 'thanks', welcome' and 'help' can acknowledge that God is actively part of our days & our discussion